spiral/docs/framework/container.md

 - store RBAC actor (use `GuardScope` instead)

 ### Pre-Heating
-You are allowed to store data in services which can not change between user requests.
+You are allowed to store data in services that can not change between user requests.
 For example, if you application relies on heavy XML as configuration source: